alokVerma749/ineuron-assignment/README.md

 <details>
 <summary>What is “use Strict” in JavaScript?</summary><br><b>

 Strict Mode is new feature in JavaScript introduced in ES5, which allows to execute a function or script in Strict Mode.

-This Mode can be applied by just adding `"use strict"` in the beginning of function or a script.
+This Mode can be applied by just adding "use strict" in the beginning of function or a script.

+This mode can be used to write safe code using below properties:

+1. Using "Strict Mode" prohibits use of syntaxes which later going to be introduced in EcmaScript.

+    ### e.g:

+    > It doesn't allows to use 'arguments', 'eval', 'with' keywords to use as an identifier.

+    ```bash
+                "use strict"

+                let arguments = 90;
+                console.log(arguments);
+                //Will throw an error

+    ```

+2. "Strict Mode" eliminates some JS silent errors and throws error.

+    ### e.g:

+    > Instead of creating a new global variable it throws error if an undeclared variable/mistyped variable
+    > is assigned a value.

+    ```bash
+                "use strict"

+                x= 12;
+                //Will throw an error
+    ```

+3. It prohibits or throws error when unsafe action is taken.

+    ### e.g:

+    >This mode doesn't allow delete objects or variables.

+    ```bash
+                    "use strict"

+                delete Object.prototype;
+                //Will throw an error

+    ```

 </b></details>